.

 fittingchildrensshoes@gmail.com

-What are the Best Sneakers for Kids Who Wear Orthotics?
+What Are the Best Sneakers for Kids Who Wear Orthotics?

 Some occupational therapists might recommend casts, orthopedic shoes, and even surgery to help treat and correct in-toeing.
-These 3 approaches might not always be effective, and providing your child with the correct type of shoes and orthotics is a less invasive alternative that will help treat and prevent your child’s in-toeing.
+These three approaches might not always be effective, and providing your child with the correct type of shoes and orthotics is a less invasive alternative that will help treat and prevent your child’s in-toeing.

 Certain families have reported how casts and surgery were ineffective treatment methods for in-toeing, and reported how certain orthotics have proven to be effective in improving their child’s walking gait pattern and posture.